-With a divorce rate hovering around fifty percent, approximately half of all parents experience disappointment with their initial (and possibly, subsequent) mate selection.
-Add to that depressing number the few married couples who are living an abundant, fulfilling life together, where they actually enjoy each other and model appropriate marriage behavior to their children, and you can see the relational challenge kids face.
+With a divorce rate hovering around fifty percent, approximately half of all parents experience disappointment with their initial (and possibly, subsequent) spouse selection.
+Add to that a depressingly few married couples live an abundant, fulfilling life together.
+Very few couples actually enjoy each other and model appropriate marriage behavior to their children.
+From this, you can see the relational challenge young adults face.

 When my marriage fell apart, I was determined to help my kids avoid what I experienced.
 I wanted to better position or equip my children in ways I never was.
 So I started writing down some lessons for them that I had learned along the way.
-Before I knew it, God blessed that endeavor and my first book was born: Matched 4 Marriage – Meant 4 Life.
+Before I knew it, God blessed that endeavor and my first book was born: Matched 4 Life.

 I encourage my children to look beyond the doctrinal statements and professions of faith and to the actual behavior and lifestyles of potential dates.
 Yes, we are instructed to not be unequally yoked with unbelievers.
 However, an unequal yoke can exist within the Christian community itself.
 For example, someone who is a staunch legalist or Calvinist will not be an equal yoke with someone who believes in God’s grace and freewill.

 In addition, each person’s talents and life purpose are incredibly unique.
 It is critical for young people to first determine who they are and find the purpose for which God created them.
 Secondly, it is equally important to find someone with a compatible life purpose.
 For example, if God’s purpose for my son is to be a youth pastor, his potential wife should also feel a similar calling – and actually like young people!